rogit31/vostera.md/Vespera Argent.md

 Vespera Argent is the head of the peacekeeping division of the [[Academy Arcanum]].
 During the invasion of [[Imar]], she was also the Commander of he Joint Peacekeeper Taskforce.
 She is currently campaigning for senate positions with her party, the [[Vesperians]].
 She is notably an extremely charismatic spokesperson, and is widely liked through the [[Ashir empire]] for her strong stances on defense.
 She took much of the claim for the successful invasion of [[Imar]], lasting only a year.

-## Background
----

-Vespera Argent is part of the powerful Argent family, located in [[Avendor]].
-They control much of the real estate in trade in the city, and are famous for hosting lavish parties in the Clarit Hill residences.
-Vespera's age is unkown, and many speculate she has been alive for over at least two centuries as she is of elven blood.

-## In relation to Campaign 1

----

-Vespera Argent has tracked down and kept tabs on Cheetoh's Angels for a while during this campaign, and has recently tasked you with retrieving the body of the planewalker and the eight tome of genesis.

 ## Objectives
 ---